stan-dot/friendly-disco/post.md

 Run `npm run test` to run the nodejs test suite.
 Note: if you skipped step 10 expect only 2 out of three tests to work.
+Note: You may need to adjust the endpoint URL depending on your roapi config

 You may also verify that the API works manually and test your own queries with a tool like postman or curl.
 See the roapi instructions on the topic.